 The BOB Emergency Department (ED) Outreach & Peer Support Specialists work directly with hospital staff and community partners to identify behavioral health patients with frequent ED visits that may need additional support and services after they discharge.
 BOB ED Outreach and Peer Support Specialists spend most of their time in the community alongside clients, assisting them in connecting to the resources that address their unmet needs while providing trusted support and advocacy along the way.

 Providence Medical Group (PMG) Clinic Outreach

-BOB PMG Clinic Outreach Specialists work with behavioral health patients, as well as patients identified by PMG clinic staff as having high social determinants of health needs or difficulty accessing services.
+BOB PMG Clinic Outreach Specialists work with behavioral health patients, as well as patients identified by PMG behavioral health clinic staff as having high social determinants of health needs or difficulty accessing services.
 Using the Collaborative Community Approach Model, our clinic team works with providers, clinicians, community partners and the patient, to make sure that the patient is getting the services and support that they want and need.

 Monthly Community Outreach Meeting and Resource List-Serv

 Created on the principle that “together we can do great things,” this grassroots alliance is made up of many local agencies within the four surrounding counties and beyond.
 The group, led by the BOB program, meets monthly to explore topics such as best practices and community resources.
 In addition, we maintain a resource sharing list-serv of approximately 1,000 community partners from almost two hundred agencies.
 This enables us to better support the populations we serve while cultivating new and existing community partner relationships.

 Street Outreach & Community Support